msahasan/Result_DataEng/README.md

 # Submission of Test Result

 ## Section 1: Data pipeline
-The script contains to process the data that will run on scheduled time interval File name: `data-processing.py`
+The script contains to process the csv data `data-processing.py`

-`dataset_out.csv` will give result of after data processing done.
+After data processing done, the resultset will be like this `dataset_out.csv`.

 -- Cron Job:

-Assign job to crontab on 1am everyday assign following statement
+Assign job to crontab on 1am everyday, that will run on scheduled time interval. add following statement in crobtab

 0 1 * * * /usr/ibrahim/MLCode/Result_DataEng/datapro.sh

+`datapro.sh` bash file contains python script to run

 ## Section 2: database
-- Dockerfile contains basic script to run on docker container
+- `Dockerfile` contains basic script to run on docker container

-- The car dealership database created in docker init.sql file Dockerfile contains of information in basic script to run
+- The car dealership database created in docker using initiliaze script `init.sql`

 - Entity relationship diagram file name is `ER_Diagram.png`